 Stew, You missed your last Dorito by hours

 In the end, he lived another 3½ years ↩

 While both of our pets had free range of the house while we were home, Chimutisk needed to be locked in his cage while we were away, for his own protection.
 He managed to get into enough trouble while we were watching, let alone while we were at work or asleep. ↩

 I have never accused that Rabbit of having an over abundance of brains ↩

-While we have traps around the perimiter of the basement that need to be checked regularily, the two mice that have actually made it into the house proper have posed a facinating challenge to trap.
+While we have traps around the perimeter of the basement that need to be checked regularly, the two mice that have actually made it into the house proper have posed a fascinating challenge to trap.
 I generally throw 3 traps down immediately and then spend a couple of days watching for the invader.
 Invariably, after 4 or 5 days of watching, I realize that the standard trapping places are totally ineffective and I lay another trap in a strategic location specifically for this single invader.
 In both cases, I have had the little devil within 2 days of laying the specific trap.
 Its amazing how challenging they can be. ↩